wilsonmar/wilsonmar.github.io/_posts/2022-04-13-hashicorp-consul.md

 ## Ways to learn to setup Consul

-> PROTIP: Become comfortable operating Consul by building several environments, in order of complexity:
+> PROTIP: Become comfortable with the naming conventions used by the architecture, workflows, and automation by building several environments, in order of complexity:

 <a href="HCPDemo">A. On HashiCorp's Consul SaaS Cloud on the HCP (HashiCorp Cloud Platform)</a> (the easiest, fastest, most standardized way to use Consul)